eebasadre20/flow/README.md

 => #<Charge:0x00007fd5c5cda080 ... >
 ```

-Success of the triggered flow can be determined with:
+Success of the triggered flow can be determined with these methods:

 ```
 > flow.success?